run-house/runhouse/README.md

 ## 🔒 Creating a Runhouse Account for Secrets and Portability

-You can unlock some unique portability features by creating an (always free) account on [api.run.house](https://api.run.house) and saving your secrets and resource metadata there.
+You can unlock some unique portability features by creating an (always free) [account](https://www.run.house) and saving your secrets and resource metadata there.
 Log in from anywhere to access all previously saved secrets and resources, ready to be used with with no additional setup.